nine7nine/n7n-AGS-Shell/hyprspace-patch/README.md

  - 0002-Add_Support_For_Rounded-Borders.diff

-The 2nd patch add confiruable support for Rounded-Borders in the Static Workspace Switcher.
+The 2nd patch add configurable support for Rounded-Borders in the Static Workspace Switcher.

-NOTE: I may try to make this all confiruable and submit PRs to Hyprspace, but for now these are just hcks that I use to make things work.
+NOTE: I will see if there is interest by the Hyprspace dev to have a static workspace switcher mode.
+If they are interested, then I could probably implement proper support, rather than hacking it in.

 ### How to use?